American International Group (AIG) Q3 2017 Results - Earnings Call Transcript

 Operator

 Thank you.
-Next, we will hear from Tom Gallagher with Evercore.
+Next, we'll hear from Tom Gallagher with Evercore.

 Thomas Gallagher - Evercore Group LLC

 Good morning.
 Two questions, Brian.
-The first one, just on the SIFI de-designation given when you read the Fed's commentary about how much you shrunk the balance sheet as the rationale for de-designation, does this inform your view of what types of deals you might consider from an M&A perspective, meaning would you consider deals that add a lot of balance sheet given what the Fed said in that process?
+The first one, just on the SIFI de-designation; given when you read the Fed's commentary about how much you shrunk the balance sheet as the rationale for the de-designation.
+Does this inform your view of what types of deals you might consider from an M&A perspective, meaning would you consider deals that added a (44:52) lot of balance sheet given what the Fed said in that process?

 Brian Duperreault - American International Group, Inc.

-That's interesting, Tom.
-When I do a deal that's adds to – well, I think most deals do add to the balance sheet, so that's not my first thought obviously.
-My first thought is it strategic?
+Well, that's interesting, Tom.
+When I do a deal that adds to the – well, I think most deals do add to the balance sheet, so that's not my first thought obviously.
+My first thought is, is it strategic?
 Is it something that makes us better?
-Do we get better people?
-Better technology?
-Or better market penetration where in places we don't?
+Do we get better people or better technology or better market penetration or are we in places we don't?
 And I'm not – anything we do would make us larger.
 But I want us to be better and better balanced and have more diversification on earnings stream.
 And that trumps anything else.

 Thomas Gallagher - Evercore Group LLC

 Got you.
-And then my follow up is, when I think about the message at AIG in 2015 and 2016, it was getting far more conservative and shrinking the casualty book.
+And then my follow-up is, when I think about the message at AIG in 2015 and 2016, it was getting far more conservative and shrinking the casualty book.
 And now you have all this adverse development on the 2016 accident year for the long-tail lines.
-I guess, what I asked myself is, is it possible that there was a lot of adverse selection there as AIG was executing the pivot?
+I guess, what I ask myself is, is it possible that there was a lot of adverse selection there as AIG was executing the pivot?
 Is that part of what's going on here?
 Or is that – do you think that's not the right observation?

 Tom, look – there's probably some of that.
 I would say that, selection trumps price, let's start with that, okay.
 And if one takes action and it's price-oriented, you could suffer some risk selection issues, if you're not thinking selection first.
 And so I try to emphasize in my remarks that risk selection is our first priority, and we will price the products that we like appropriately.
-And so if there is some adverse selection taking place, we're going to reap that out.
+And so, if there is some adverse selection taking place, we're going to root that out.

 Operator